joshuafuller/ATAK-Plugin/README.md

 - Reporting rate, the menu to pick the interval in minutes
 - Only send PLI and Chat messages, this will only use the atak.protos which are optimized for speed (no libcotshrink)
 - Use Text to Speech for incoming messages, this will read outloud any Meshtastic TEXT_MESSAGE_APP (basic meshtastic text messages)
-- PTT KeyCode, this allows you to define what hardware key to use to enable voice recording (see the Mestastic Plugin's Tool menu "Voice Memo")
+- PTT KeyCode, this allows you to define what hardware key to use to enable voice recording (see the Meshtastic Plugin's Tool menu "Voice Memo")
 - Meshtastic Channel Index, this allows you to define what channel to send ATAK messages on (0 by default)
 - Meshtastic Hop Limit, this allows you to adjust the hop limit for ATAK messages (3 by default, 8 max)
 - Allow SWITCH command, this opts-in for allowing nodes to switch your node to Short/Fast for file transfers